xolox/python-executor/README.rst

 .. image:: https://coveralls.io/repos/xolox/python-executor/badge.png?branch=master
    :target: https://coveralls.io/r/xolox/python-executor?branch=master

-The ``executor`` package is a simple wrapper for Python's subprocess_ module that makes it very easy to handle subprocesses on UNIX systems with proper escaping of arguments and error checking.
-It's currently tested on Python 2.6, 2.7, 3.4 and PyPy.
-For usage instructions please refer to the documentation_.
+The `executor` package is a simple wrapper for Python's subprocess_ module that makes it very easy to handle subprocesses on UNIX systems with proper escaping of arguments and error checking:

+ * An object oriented interface is used to execute commands using sane but customizable (and well documented) defaults.

+ * Remote commands (executed over SSH_) are supported using the same object oriented interface.

+ * There's also support for executing a group of commands concurrently in what's called a "command pool".
+The concurrency level can be customized and of course both local and remote commands are supported.

+The package is currently tested on Python 2.6, 2.7, 3.4 and PyPy.
+For usage instructions please refer to following sections and the documentation_.

 .. contents::
    :local: